principles31/portfolio/README.md

 To get a local copy up and running,follow these simple steps

 -create a repository in your github
--clone the repository into your local machine in the command line using git@github.com:principles31/portfolio.git -cd into the portfolio
+-clone the repository into your local machine in the command line below
+    git clone git@github.com:principles31/portfolio.git
+-cd into the portfolio
 -open a text editor of your choice